forgotten-pillar/fp-notes/content/doctrine/state-of-dead/state-of-dead.md

 ---
 createdDate: 2025-02-08T17:14:05+01:00
 modifiedDate: 2025-02-15T17:21:26+01:00
-title: What Happens When I Die?
+title: What Happens After I Die?
 description: "What happens after you die?
 This Bible study examines verses on the soul, spirit, and body to reveal the true Christian hope: resurrection, not an immortal soul escaping the body."
 fp-social-media: "Does your soul go to heaven when you die?
 The Bible's answer might surprise you.
 Death isn't a doorway—it's a sleep.
 And the only alarm clock is Christ. #BibleStudy #Resurrection #StateOfTheDead"
 tags: